Pay on demand vs credit card

 In contrast, a no-interest monthly-fee card doesn't charge interest.
 As the name implies though, there is a monthly fee, ranging from $10 to $22.
 This will depend on your credit limit.

-Where can I use it?
+Where can I use these services?

-Pay on demand
+Pay on demand use

 Once the money is in your account, where and how you choose to spend it is up to you.
-You can move the money around as you wish, using standard payment methods like cash or debit cards to make your payments.
+You can move the money around as you wish, using standard payment methods like cash or debit cards to make your payments

-Credit cards
+Credit cards use

 You can use credit cards anywhere that accepts card payments.
 This can include overseas retailers.
 Most places in Australia accept Visa and Mastercard.
 Many places also accept American Express.
 If you want cash, you'll have to pay a one-off cash advance fee including interest charges.